 Here are some tips on how to avoid making the same costly mistake as that CEO.

 One, build a minimum viable product (called MVP, in the startup world) and test that with customers to get feedback and evolve the idea.
 The foundational point here is to build out a draft concept that you can discuss with customers.
 Involve them at various points as you continue to build and evolve your product until it’s ready for a larger launch.
-This way, you save time and
+This way, you save time and money.

 Two, begin and sustain a dialogue with customers to help shape and improve your offerings to meet their needs best.